muratk5n/thirdwave/en/README.md

 near California.

 A ship's anchor broke the pipeline, if H2 was being sent, worst case, H2 mixing into H2O would be no big deal.

-As it happened the crude oil leak lasted for 3 hours before it was detected.
+The CA crude oil leak lasted for 3 hours before it was detected.
 More than 140,000 gallons of oil leaked into Southern California waters.

 ---